krmbzds/stars/README.md

 ## HolyC

 - [tinkeros/TinkerOS](https://github.com/tinkeros/TinkerOS) - Home of TinkerOS a fork of TempleOS
-- [Zeal-Operating-System/ZealOS](https://github.com/Zeal-Operating-System/ZealOS) - The Zeal Operating System is a modernized, professional fork of the 64-bit Temple Operating System, TempleOS.
+- [Zeal-Operating-System/ZealOS](https://github.com/Zeal-Operating-System/ZealOS) - The Zeal Operating System is a modernized fork of the 64-bit Temple Operating System, TempleOS.
 - [cia-foundation/TempleOS](https://github.com/cia-foundation/TempleOS) - Talk to God on up to 64 cores.
 Final snapshot of the Third Temple.

 ## Java